This rich, fudgy flourless chocolate cake is pretty simple to make. Plus, it’s not only gluten-free, but dairy-free, too.

 This fudgy, decadent flourless chocolate cake is reminiscent of a deep, dark, gooey brownie.
 It’s indulgent, without cream or dairy.
 It’s rich and chocolatey, without using messy, melted chocolate.
 And it’s completely gluten-free and grain-free.

 Although there is a long resting time for this recipe, it could not be simpler to make.
-It uses my Chocolate Sauce recipe as the cake batter base, which takes only five minutes to make, and then five eggs are beaten into it using a hand-held mixer.
+It uses my Chocolate Sauce recipe as the cake batter base, which takes only five minutes to make (note that the recipe for the sauce is part of the recipe below, but I’ve linked to it in case you want to make the sauce by itself).
+And then, five eggs are beaten into the sauce using a hand-held mixer.
 That’s it.
 The eggs and chocolate sauce magically form a fudgy cakey crumb in the oven, while the edges of the cake take on a chewy brownie-like texture.
 Chocolate cake Heaven.

 Start With A Great Chocolate Sauce